MicrosoftDocs/windows-dev-docs/hub/powertoys/keyboard-manager.md

 ---
 title: PowerToys Keyboard Manager utility for Windows
-description: A utility that enables users to redefine keys on the keyboard ms.date: 05/28/2021 ms.topic: article ms.localizationpriority: medium
+description: A utility that enables you to redefine keys on the keyboard ms.date: 05/28/2021 ms.topic: article ms.localizationpriority: medium